Four more Chromebook models get Android apps- confirmed in the newest Chrome OS update. Woot.

 Step 1: First, you’ll need to change your channel from Stable to Beta.
 Doing so will delete your local storage, so be warned.
 This means all your files, music, images, videos, and other media saved on your disk (such as your Downloads foldre).
 You can back up your stuff with Google Drive or locally onto external storage.

 Step 2: Go to Settings, and click on “About Chrome OS” then “More Info.”

 Step 3: Then click on “Change Channel” and switch it to the “Beta” Channel.
 Your Chromebook will need to reboot for the changes to take effect.
 This will also erase your local storage, so make sure you

-Step 5: Enable developer mode.
+Step 5: Enable Developer Mode.
 This is probably the most time-consume step, but it’s easy to do.
 If you don’t know how, here’s a complete tutorial.

-Step 8: After you have developer mode enabled, and you’re in your copy of Linux, open the command line by pressing “CTRL + ALT + T” and type the following lines of code exactly as follows (remember, press “Enter” after every line):
+Step 6: After you have Dev Mode enabled, and you’re in your copy of Linux, open the command line by pressing “CTRL + ALT + T” and type the following lines of code exactly as follows (remember to press “Enter” after every line):